Fort Albany (1) |

 (1663 - 1690), East Greenbush

-A Dutch stockaded fort three miles east that protected settlers from Indian attacks.
+A Dutch stockaded fort three miles east of town that protected settlers from Indian attacks.

 Greenbush Cantonment

 A 400-acre post that was the headquarters of the Northern Division of the U.S. Army.
 Built here were eight two-story barracks, three Officers' quarters, hospital, two commissaries, arsenal, armory, guardhouses, magazine, and stables around a parade ground.
 Inactivated and then sold in 1831.
-All buildings were removed except one Officers' Quarters building, which became the residence of the new owner.
-This structure still exists today.
-The Red Mill School occupies the parade ground site.
+All buildings were removed except one Officers' Quarters building, which then became a private residence.
+This structure still exists today at 250 McCullough Place (private property).
+The Red Mill Elementary School occupies the parade ground site.

 Camp Hardin

 A demobilization camp for state troops after the Spanish-American War.
-Previously the site of an unnamed Civil War training camp.
+Overlooked Sand Lake.

 Catskill Fort